Northeastern North Carolina

 Fort Lane

-Located on Fort Point (Union Point Park), originally called Fort Caswell (1), a NC state militia fort guarding New Bern from a British naval attack.
+Located on Fort Point, originally called Fort Caswell (1), a NC state militia fort guarding New Bern from a British naval attack.
+It was abandoned and dismantled before the British briefly occupied the town in August 1781.
 The Confederates rebuilt the old fort into a three-gun battery and renamed it.
-The Union captured it in March 1862.
+The Union captured it in March 1862 and later destroyed it.
+Fort Spinola (see below) was built nearby.
+State marker located on Old Cherry Point Road at Green Springs Road.

 Civil War Defenses of New Bern